 Also known as silverpoint, or broadly, metalpoint.

 Mary Ann Doane, "Indexicality: Trace and Sign: Introduction," differences 18, no. 1 (2007).
-2
+2. As a concept, “the trace”, under the umbrella of “the index”, was elaborated on linguistically by Charles Sanders Peirce in Theory of Signs in the late 19th century and became adopted as an enduring term in the humanities in the decades following.

 Marshall McLuhan, The Medium Is the Massage / Marshall Mcluhan, Quentin Fiore